 Call for more information: 747.777.2058

-Group sessions held monthly for 'Passport to Success' workshops with the emphasis on STEM-focused activities and experiments; the girls participate in workshops, field trips, and conduct community service projects.
+'Passport to Success' workshops with the emphasis on STEM-focused activities and experiments; the girls participate in workshops, field trips, and conduct community service projects.
 They also give oral presentations about strong women leaders.
-Areas of concentration for Passport to Success are academics, leadership and community service.
+Areas of concentration for Passport to Success are academics, leadership skills, and community service.

 Call 747-777-2058, to get more information about our monthly sessions.